BrunaLab/lagged-ipms/README.md

 To run the compendium and reproduce all outputs:

 -   Open the project in RStudio by double-clicking the `.Rproj` file.

 -   This project uses `renv` for package management, which should be installed automatically when opening the project.
 Run `renv::restore()` to install all required packages (this will have the highest likelihood of succeeding if run on R v4.3.0).

-- This project uses `targets` for workflow management.
-The functions used in the project are defined in `R/` and the steps are defined in `_targets.R` and summarized in the schematic below.
-Run `targets::tar_make()` or `targets::tar_make_clustermq()` from the R console to run all code and produce all outputs.

-- One or more packages recorded in the lockfile are not installed.

-- Use `renv::status()` for more details.
-There were 11 warnings (use warnings() to see them)
--   Open the project in RStudio by double-clicking the `.Rproj` file.
--   This project uses `renv` for package management, which should be installed automatically when opening the project.
-Run `renv::restore()` to install all required packages.
-Can also run `renv::deactivate()` if you want to turn of `renv` but keep the lockfile as a record of package versions used.
+-   You can run `renv::deactivate()` if you want to turn of `renv` but keep the lockfile as a record of package versions used.

 -   This project uses `targets` for workflow management.
 The functions used in the project are defined in `R/` and the steps are defined in `_targets.R` and summarized in the schematic below.
 Run `targets::tar_make()` or `targets::tar_make_clustermq()` from the R console to run all code and produce all outputs.

 ``` mermaid